dsidavis/DSIWeb/content/pages/Collaboration.md

 ## Call for 1- or 2- quarter projects
 The DSI team will work with selected groups on projects that would significantly benefit from data science skills.
 See [here]({filename}/pdfs/DSICallForProjects-1.pdf) for more information about how to apply.
 We will continue to accept proposals after April 1st.

+# Consultation
-However, we are very happy to provide advice about any technical matters related to data science.
+We are also very happy to provide advice about any technical matters related to data science.
 [Contact us](mailto:datascience@ucdavis.edu), or drop by one of our [office hours]({category}services).